JackTschetter/ImageViewer/README.md

 ## Usage

-## Attack I --- Format string injection leads to heap buffer overflow.
+## Vulnerability I --- Format string injection leads to heap buffer overflow.
 Potentially arbitrary code execution.

-## Attack II ---
+## Vulnerability II ---

-## Attack III ---
+## Vulnerability III ---

-## Attack IV --- Incorrect decompression logic in .bcflat encoded files leads to stack buffer overflow
+## Vulnerability IV --- Incorrect decompression logic in .bcflat encoded files leads to stack buffer overflow

 This was by far the most subtle of all 4 attacks.
 Some might call it the most beautiful!
 Of roughly 70 students in this course, only 2 found and exploited this vulnerability perfectly.
 It is also notable because it was the only one of the 4 intentionally planted vulnerabilities which led to a buffer overflow on the stack.
 All the other buffer overflows were on the heap.